Pixpipe/pixpipejs/cookbook/readme.md

 ...
 ```

-For the sake of readability, the content was split in different parts.
+For the sake of readability, the content was split into different parts.

 **Part 1** is about filling the output array based on its own content.
-In **Part 1.1** we do care about the alpha channel when we have 4 components, which consists in *continuing* every 4 channel.
+In **Part 1.1** we do care about the alpha channel when we have 4 components, which consists in *skipping* every 4 channel.
 In **Part 1.2**, we don't care of what channel we are processing, we threshold them all.

 **Part 2** is about creating the output `Image2D`.
-In **Part 2.1**, we can consider `_addOutput` as a sort of factory that will create a *constructed but blank* instance of `Image2D` and will automatically map it as an output of this filter.
+In **Part 2.1**, we can consider `_addOutput` as a sort of factory that will create a *constructed but blank* instance of `Image2D` and will automatically map it to an output of this filter.
 We could have given this output a specific *category* by adding another argument: `this._addOutput( Image2D, "myOutputCategory" );`.
-Since we call it without any *categrory* argument, the default will be *"0"*.
+Since we call it without any *category* argument, the default will be *"0"*.
-*Part 2.2* is about associating the typed array we just modified in the loop to the freshly created ouput image.
-For that we give the array, but also the size and the number of components per pixel.
+*Part 2.2* is about associating the typed array we just modified in the loop to the freshly created output image.
+For that, we give the array, but also the size and the number of components per pixel.

 Then, don't forget to [register your filter](#register-your-filter) so that you can actually use it!